xfhelen/MMBench/README.md

 ## Ⅳ. Profiling Code

-Porifing codes are introduced in the [scripts](https://github.com/xfhelen/MMBench/tree/main/scripts) folder.
+Nsight System, and Nsight Computeare measurement scripts are  provided in the [scripts](https://github.com/xfhelen/MMBench/tree/main/scripts) folder.

+The code for measuring using the Pytorch Profiler is contained within each application's own folder.

 ## Ⅴ. Acknowledgement